 The Worst Flowers for Allergy Sufferers

 This may come as a surprise given that daisies are so popular.
 Who doesn’t love these happy-looking blooms?
 The problem is that they happen to produce a lot of pollen which can act as a catalyst for a terrible allergy attack.
 People generally don’t see these flowers as harmful because their pollen is mostly transferred by bees and doesn’t get into the air much.
-Still, it’s a good idea to keep them far away from anyone who might be at risk.
+Still, they are one of the worst flowers for allergy sufferers, so it’s a good idea to keep them far away from anyone who might be at risk.

 Just by its looks, you can tell that the Ragweed is going to be trouble.
 Though these flowers aren’t generally seen as indoor or garden flowers, they are often used in bouquets due to their unique appearance that gives a rustic look when added to a floral arrangement.
 However, they can be pretty harmful to a person suffering from allergies, as they are pollinated by the wind.

 Unfortunately, these bright yellow globes of loveliness can also trigger your sinus allergies as they happen to be packed with pollen.
 If you’ve ever seen a sunflower up close, you’d notice that they have a huge center disc that contains copious amounts of pollen.
 Sunflowers can often be found growing in rough areas, like the roadside, but can also be found in gardens, since some people value them for their ability to feed bees.
 If you ever come across these flowers in someone’s backyard, and you’re an allergy sufferer, keep going.